dieletro/tinjecttelegram_delphi/README.md

 # TInjectTelegram UPDATES for Delphi by (dieletro) LMCODE
 ---
+* **Component version 1.3.0**
+> - [X] New design for the component and a general restructuring has been carried out, so this new component will no longer have conflicts with other installed versions.

 * **Component version 1.2.0**
 > - [X] Updated for the latest version of the Telegram API, version 5.0 of November 24, 2020.